SwiftDevJournal/StartingiOSDevelopmentFAQ/Xcode.md

 The most common time to have multiple Xcode versions installed is right after WWDC when Apple releases a beta version of the new version of Xcode.
 Install the beta alongside your existing Xcode installation to try the beta.

 When you install Xcode from the Mac App Store, it gets installed in your Applications folder with the name Xcode.
 To have multiple versions installed, rename the existing Xcode on your Mac before you install the new version of Xcode.

-## Can I install Xcode on an external drive?

-Xcode must be installed on your Mac’s startup disk.
-If you make an external drive the startup disk, you can install Xcode on an external drive.
-Use the System Preferences app (Choose Apple > System Preferences from the menu bar) to set the startup disk.

 ## I updated my iOS device.
 Now I can't debug on it.
 Why?